 My recommendation

-A great alternative is a global sim card for travelers.
-Check out my comparison of the best international sim cards for traveling in 2023 and find the one that suits your trip.
-These sim cards will be shipped to your home address before your trip and you arrive all prepared in Italy.
+Another great alternative is a global sim card for travelers.
+Check out Traveltomtom's comparison of the best international sim cards for traveling in 2025 and find the one that suits your trip.

 Milan Malpensa Airport